AdaCore/spark2014/docs/ug/getting_started.rst

    end Search;

-We can check that the above code is valid Ada code by using the ``Build::Check Semantic`` menu, which completes without any errors or warnings:
+We can check that the above code is valid Ada by using the ``Build::Check Semantic`` menu, which completes without any errors or warnings:

 .. image:: static/search_check_semantic.png

-To state that this code should be valid |SPARK| code, we can add the ``SPARK_Mode`` pragma in the sources as a local pragma, or in a configuration file as a configuration pragma.
-We consider here the former case, where the following line is added on the first line of ``search.ads``:
+To state that this code should be valid |SPARK|, we can add the ``SPARK_Mode`` pragma in the sources as a local pragma, or in a configuration file as a configuration pragma.
+We consider here the former case, where the following is added as the first line of ``search.ads``:

 .. code-block:: ada